 Imagine stepping aboard the magic school bus and entering the urinary system through the exit, or the urethral orifice.
 Perhaps going backward through the direction of urine flow of the kidneys will help us see the design of the system.
 Moving through the urethral orifice will lead to the urinary bladder.
 The urinary bladder is designed to expand and fill with urine to a maximum capacity of approximately 500ml.
 Despite rumors of more frequent female urination, there is probably no inherent difference between male and female bladders, except for in pregnancy as the baby sits right on top of the bladder.
-Lesson one, never travel great distances with a full term pregnant woman unless you like to stop at all bathrooms en route.
 The habit of urination (micturition) has a direct bearing on the discomfort felt with bladder stretching.
 If the individual has the habit of urinating frequently, he (or she) may be "uncomfortable" retaining the average amount and therefore will need to urinate more frequently.
 Of course, there is also the possibility that the bladder of the individual has a smaller capacity.
 There is, however, a difference between men and women in the length of the urethra.
-The shorter length of the female urethra and its proximity of the urethral orifice to the anus makes women more susceptible to developing bacterial infections of the bladder (urinary tract infections or UTIs).
+The shorter length of the female urethra and the proximity of the urethral orifice to the anus makes women more susceptible to developing bacterial infections of the bladder (urinary tract infections or UTIs).